 Such as applying a bit of creativity and levity to the naming of them.

 Here’s a few of our favourite named rooms.

 When the BBC opened the doors to New Broadcasting House in 2012, it was revealed that the meeting rooms within the heartbeat of the entertainment department were all named after some the Beeb’s iconic fictional characters, including Dr Who, Morcambe and Wise, and Norfolk’s own Alan Partridge.

 Throne Rooms at Instagram

-Pop culture can certainly play a big part in the way we name our company meeting rooms; especially true when it comes to the home of social media giants.
+Pop culture can certainly play a big part in our company meeting room names; especially true when it comes to the home of social media giants.